Bernardo-MG/mule-ws-security-soap-example/readme.md

 These are applied to the different web services implementations which Mule supports:

-- Code-first
+- Code-first CXF, created from custom JAXB classes
-- WSDL-first
+- WSDL-first CXF, created from generated JAXB classes
-- Plain
+- Plain CXF, created from POJOs
-- Proxy
+- Proxy CXF, which handles plain SOAP messages instead of beans
-- Consumer
+- Consumer, which takes the body of a SOAP message and transforms it for the other services

 All the endpoints receive a request, try to acquire an object from the persistence layer and then return a response with it.